Greetings, my learned friend!

 They say a picture paints a thousand words…

-You work in a high pressure, high stress environment so you need to protect yourself from absences from work due to mental fatigue.
+You may work in a high-pressure, high-stress environment, so you must protect yourself from work absences due to mental fatigue.

-Last year, mental health conditions accounted for 25% of all income protection claims.
+Last year, mental health conditions like depression, anxiety, stress and burnout accounted for 25% of all income protection claims.

-Traditionally, solicitors practices don’t have a formal sick pay arrangement so you might only be covered for a couple of weeks.
+Traditionally, solicitors’ practices don’t have a formal sick pay arrangement, so you might only be covered for a couple of weeks (if you’re lucky)